Projects per year

 Research Interests

-I have a background in nursing practice, research, education and management in the health service and universities in the UK, Hong Kong and Australia.
+I have extensive experience in research, clinical practice, education and management in the health service and universities in the UK, Hong Kong and Australia.
 My work has been concerned primarily with developing research and clinical practice, particularly in the field of cardiac rehabilitation and chronic cardiovascular disease management, and using it to inform education and policy.
 Much of my research is clinical in nature, as I believe practice to be the raison d'etre of nursing.
-This work, focused on preventing diseases and disability, and enhancing quality of life, has yielded publications in the nursing, medical and psychological press.
-In addition, I have: written books and chapters in edited books; held editorial appointments for prestigious nursing and medical journals; acted as external examiner and served on validation and appointment panels for university departments; and served on various local, regional and national policy and research committees
+This work, focused on preventing diseases and disability, and enhancing quality of life, has yielded over 800 publications, including more than 360 orginal research reports, in the nursing, medical and psychological press, including leading journals such as The Lancet and BMJ.
+In addition, I have: written 16 books and over 55 book chapters in edited books; held editorial appointments for prestigious nursing and medical journals; acted as external examiner and served on validation and appointment panels for university departments; and served on various local, regional and national policy and research committees, including the REF2021 and past RAEs

-I have written over 120 invited editorials and 40 commentaries.
-I contribute to my profession by speaking at and attending conferences, mentoring young researchers and post-doctorates and supervising PhD students (10 to completion, all of whom have gone on to hold full professorships).
-I have mentored many of the leading cardiovascular nurse scientists in the UK and some in Europe, Canada and Australia, pioneered cardiovascular nursing research in the UK, Hong Kong and Australia, initiated a European-wide cardiovascular nursing research collaboration and advised a national Canadian cardiovascular nurse scientist programme.
-I have provided high level policy advice on nursing research to the UK government (holding the first part-time position as Professor of Nursing Research) and have held membership of two UK Higher Education Funding Council Research Assessment Exercise Nursing and Midwifery Panels 2001 and 2008 and the current Research Excellence Framework (REF2021) Allied Health Professions, Dentistry, Nursing and Pharmacy panel
+I have mentored and supervised many of the leading cardiovascular nurse scientists in the UK and Hong Kong and some in Europe, Canada and Australia, pioneered cardiovascular nursing research in the UK, Hong Kong and Australia, initiated a European-wide cardiovascular nursing research collaboration and advised a national Canadian cardiovascular nurse scientist programme.
+I have provided high level policy advice on nursing research to the UK government (holding the first part-time position as Professor of Nursing Research)

 I have a strong commitment to interdisciplinary research and development, particularly in the fields of health service delivery models and health outcomes.
 I have initiated and directed collaboration with a variety of health professionals and academics and have experience in using a range of research methods.
 I completed my degrees, including a PhD (entitled: Efficacy of Counselling Coronary Patients and their Partners) in less than three years, on a part-time basis whilst working full-time in a clinical or academic capacity.
 I feel I offer creativity, enthusiasm and drive which, together with a great capacity for work, I would regard as my chief assets